-This report illustrate as at 31 March 2015 the funding level has increased to 73.8% with corresponding deficit of £396m, from the funding level at the latest formal valuation of 71.8% with corresponding estimated deficit £365m.
+A funding update has been received from the Fund Actuary, advising a that the fund funding level has risen by 11% from 72% with corresponding estimated deficit £365m as at 31 March 2013 triennial valuation to 83% with corresponding deficit of £235m.
 This was largely as a result of asset performance being better than expected.
-This has been offset by a decrease in the discount rate as the liability of the Fund grew from £1,293m as at 31 March 2013 triennial valuation to £1,514m as at 31 March 2015.
-Although equities have rebounded; bond yields are at record lows potentially raising the valuation of the Fund's liabilities.
+And the liability of the Fund shrunk from £1,293m as at 31 March 2013 triennial valuation to £1,361m as at 31 March 2016.
+Although equities have rebounded; bond yields are low potentially raising the valuation of the Fund's liabilities.
 However, it is worth noting that the Council is a long term investor and has a relatively secure long term income stream.
 Therefore, the Fund should be able to alter strategy that enables it to ride out periods of market underperformance and should not have to crystallise losses during market downturns.